Our philosophy and process

 Objective

-Aims to deliver a minimum return of cash (one-month sterling LIBOR) +2% per annum over 5 years before fees.
-In doing so, the strategy aims to achieve a positive return on a rolling 3-year basis.
+The strategy seeks to deliver a total return of SONIA (30-day compounded) +2% per annum over rolling 5-year periods, from a globally diversified portfolio comprised of multiple fixed-income asset classes.
+In doing so, it aims to achieve a positive return on a rolling 3-year basis.
 However, a positive return is not guaranteed and a capital loss may occur.

 Strategy inception